zoesimmons/hs-coding-club-html-css-philly-springside-chestn-f924/README.md

 + `font-awesome-4.1.0` - This directory contains the fonts used on the page, some styling on those fonts.
 Do not edit any files in this directory.

 + `fonts` - This directory contains a bunch of glyphicons used in the site.
-Don't edit anything on this page.
+Don't edit anything in this directory.

 + `img` - This directory contains all the images used on the page.
 Any images you want to display on your website should be saved here